 -

-Wipe the mouthpiece once or twice a day if you carry it constantly; condensation is normal with frequent use
+Wipe the mouthpiece once or twice a day if you carry it constantly

 -